Braves vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in eight of their past 10 games and have gone 5-3 in those contests.
+- The Braves have played as the favorite in eight of their past 10 games and won four of those contests.

 Explore More About This Game